C-Day plus 20

 ϕ represents MEG recordings

-represents the multipolar moment space (each vector is a spherical harmonic)
+S represents the multipolar moment space (each vector is a spherical harmonic)

 x represents the ideal weight of each multipolar moment (how much of each basis vector is present)

-hat represents an estimate
+a hat represents an estimate

-inout, refer to internal spaces (brain signals), and external spaces (noise), respectively
+in, out, refer to internal spaces (brain signals), and external spaces (noise), respectively

-xis the inverse of x
+xT is the inverse of x

 In the ideal case, the signal we recorded can also be represented as a weighted combination of our multipolar moments: